What if what you perceive as a weakness or defect, may actually be your superpower?

 A petite woman was commanding this huge stage, her words shook all 2001 of us into attention.
 Her name was Debbie Ford, the author of the Dark Side of the Light Chasers and the founder of Integrative Coaching.

 She was telling us her story through addiction and her journey to redemption.
-She recalled a particular day in a middle of a workshop in front of everybody, when a woman said out loud, “you’re a bitch!”
+She recalled a particular day in the middle of a workshop in front of everybody, when a woman said out loud, “you’re a bitch!”

 You know that one word you don’t want to be called!